spences10/scottspence.com/posts/sveltekit-and-fathom-svelte-5-integration.md

 The rest of the changes were to use Svelte 5 snippets for the Analytics Card.

-## Conculsion
+## Conclusion

 Simple enough, right?
-There were a few bumps for me on using `$effect` for the first loading of the Fathom script, then another one for the pageview tracking.
+There were a few bumps for me on using `$effect` for the first loading of the Fathom script, then another one for the page view tracking.
 But once I got my head around it, it was pretty straight forward.

 For the rest of the changes, I'll leave that to you to check out in